Safety advice and useful contacts

 If you are in immediate danger phone the PSNI on 999.

 Help and advice is also available from the:

-- Ulster University offers an onsite sexual health clinic on its Jordanstown campus.
+- Ulster University offers an onsite sexual health clinic at the Jordanstown campus.

-- Queen’s University has its own health centre with sexual health services.
+- Queen’s University has a health centre with sexual health services.

 Get fit, active and meet new friends through exercise at our parks and in our leisure centres.
 We've got lots of activities to help you relax and take a break from your studies.

 Find our parks, playing fields and open spaces

 |Belfast Metropolitan College|

 |Tel: 028 9026 5059|

 |Advice for private tenants|